-- Try the OECD Compare Your Income survey by going to www.compareyourincome.org. - Post on Yellow Dig In a blog post of up to 250 words, reflect upon and comment on the readings and the Compare Your Income exercise.
+- Try the OECD Compare Your Income survey by going to www.compareyourincome.org. - Post on Yellow Dig In a blog post of at least 250 words, reflect upon and comment on the readings and the Compare Your Income exercise.
 Did anything surprise you?
 If not, why?
 What did you find particularly interesting?
 Explore the concepts presented.
 Thoughtfully integrate concepts and reflections from each of the readings into your response.
 Feel free also to draw upon your own personal life experience as you reflect on the readings as we all can learn from each other in this regard.
-Posts are due by midnight on Monday before our Wednesday class.
+Please given an example of a Benefit-Corporation (for example, Patagonia-but use another example please!).
+Posts are due by midnight on Tuesday before our Thursday class.
 On the Tuesday prior to class, comment on at least two of your classmate's YellowDig blogs.